 *Check out other activities here: Sensory Activities

 Does your past continue to haunt you, affecting your self-esteem and relationships?
 Let’s work together to help you heal and recover from your past trauma.
-Schedule your intake session today.
+Schedule your free 15 minute phone consultation here.

 These are just a few strategies, tips, and recommendations!
 I hope you found this post helpful!
 I’d love to hear from you in the comment section!